Browse I Ching Hexagrams

-When opposition has its roots in issues of principle, you must hold to your integrity and individuality.
-And avoid becoming involved with vulgar or base people who do not share your values.
-With both people and companies, one measure of stature is the quality of the competition.
+When opposition has its roots in issues of principle, hold to your integrity and individuality.
+Let go of vulgar or base people who do not share your values.
+With both people and companies, one measure of stature is the quality of one’s competition.

 Explore Any I Ching Hexagram